USEPA/epanet-manual/docs/analysis_algorithms.rst

      are re- opened at the next status check if such conditions no longer hold.

-  9. Simply checking if *h* < 0 to determine if a check valve should be closed or open was found to cause cycling between these two states in some networks due to limits on numerical precision.
+  9. Simply checking if :math:`h < 0` to determine if a check valve should be closed or open was found to cause cycling between these two states in some networks due to limits on numerical precision.
 The following procedure was devised to provide a more robust test of the status of